 Restored catalog snippet; original property of Fun World / Easter Unlimited, Inc. c.
-1992

-Restored catalog snippet; original property of Fun World / Easter Unlimited, Inc. c.
 1993

-In 1993 after the initial success of Fun World's ghost masks, Fun World decided to capitalize on different styles and sorts, including the #9207 - Fluorescent Ghost Mask with Shroud.
-This product took the same ghost faces used in the previous line, now offered in vibrant pink, green, and orange that glow under black light, a popular trend for parties and decorations at the time.
-The earliest fluorescent masks do not have black paint around the eyes ('eyeliner'), while some mid 90s masks do with cotton shrouds.
-Late 90s masks have painted eyeliner and polyester shrouds.
+In 1993 after the initial success of Fun World's ghost masks, they capitalized on new styles and sorts, including the #9207 - Fluorescent Ghost Mask with Shroud.
+This product took the same ghost faces from the previous line now offered in vibrant green, orange, and pink that glow under black light.
+The earliest fluorescent masks do not have black paint around the eyes (or as we refer to it 'eyeliner').
+Mid-90s masks have eyeliner, still with cotton shrouds.
+Late 90s masks have eyeliner and polyester shrouds.

 Restored and edited catalog snippet; original property of Fun World / Easter Unlimited, Inc. c.
 1994

-The ghost designs were also used for decorations like the #9837 - Wall & Door Plaque with Shroud, which came featured as the 'Weeping Ghost' and 'Happy Ghost' among a line of other Halloweeny characters.
+The ghost designs were also used for decorations like the #9837 - Wall & Door Plaque with Shroud, which named the 'Weeping Ghost' and 'Happy Ghost' among a line of other horror characters.
 Early versions feature cotton shrouds, while later have polyester.

 Restored and edited catalog snippet; original property of Fun World / Easter Unlimited, Inc. c.
 1995

-Fun World added two new faces to the ghost mask line up in 1995: the 'Melty' and 'Grinning Skull' ghosts.
-These evolved on the previous concept by introducing more form and design.
+Fun World added two new faces to the ghost mask line up in 1995, the 'Melty' and 'Grinning Skull' ghosts.
+This line expansion evolved on the previous concept by introducing more form and design.

 Catalog snippet; original property of Fun World / Easter Unlimited, Inc. c.
 1996

-Fun World expanded their use of these ghost characters into a variety of new products; like the #9223 - All-in-One Ghost Mask & Gown Costume which added a long polyester vest to their shroud design for a simple and easy throw-over costume.
+Fun World expanded their use of these ghost characters into a variety of new products like the #9223 - All-in-One Ghost Mask & Gown Costume, which added a long polyester vest to the shroud design for a simple throw-over costume.
 The earliest of these costumes feature faces painted over white by the factory.
-Late 90s versions have been found unpainted in non-glow white pvc as well as glow pvc.
+Late 90s versions have been found unpainted in non-glow white and glow pvc.

 The ghosts soon experienced an unprecedented popularity due to the use of the 'Peanut-Eyed' Ghost in the film Scream (1996).
-As the story goes, a white shroud mask was discovered by producer Marianne Maddalena while location scouting.
-Since the script called for a ghost masked killer, she brought it to Wes Craven's attention for consideration.
-Though initially rejected, the mask was eventually chosen after much deliberation from the team.
-Prior sketches and designs were made, and one attempt to replicate the Fun World mask by KNB Effects was even features in many scenes of the film before purchasing the rights and switching to Fun World's mask for filming.
-It has since been recognized as one of the most iconic masks of horror film history.
+As it's said, a white shroud mask was discovered by head producer Marianne Maddalena while location scouting.
+Since the script called for a ghost masked killer, she brought it to Wes Craven for consideration.
+It was initially rejected, tasking KNB Effects to use the Fun World mask as inspiration for their own, which was featured in many scenes.
+It did not read as successfully on camera, pressuring production to purchase the rights and switch to Fun World's mask for filming.
+It has since been recognized as one of the most iconic masks in horror film history.

 Restored product image; original property of Fun World / Easter Unlimited, Inc. c.
 1997

-To meet new demand for the character, Fun World increased production of the masks with new molds and varying production styles.
-Costumes, accessories, and decorations were created with the 'Peanut-Eyed' Ghost face, cementing the Scream Stalker as the new "Icon of Halloween" for the 1990s.
+To meet new demand for the character, Fun World increased production with many new molds and varying styles.
+Costumes, accessories, and decorations were created with the 'Peanut-Eyed' Ghost character, cementing the Scream Stalker as a new "icon of Halloween".
 It continues to be a popular costume to this day, likely found in any neighborhood fleet of trick 'r treaters on Halloween night.